Menu

 Why are ABA Codes Important?

-• Litigation code set: The set of UTBMS codes used to categorize legal work related to litigation.
+• Litigation code set: The UTBMS code set used to categorize legal work related to litigation.
 The ABA litigation code set is the most widely used.
 The DRI code set, released in 2007, is a revision of the original ABA litigation code set.
 It was designed for use by insurers and includes more granular task codes than the original code set.
 The EW-UTBMS J-Code-set is another alternative litigation code set designed for use in England and Wales.

-• LEDES/UTBMS expense codes: A set of UTBMS codes used to categorize legal expenses, typically used in LEDES invoices.
+• LEDES/UTBMS expense codes: A UTBMS code set used to categorize legal expenses, typically used in LEDES invoices.

 • Legal task codes: Codes that are used to categorize specific legal tasks, such as pleadings, motions, and document production for litigation matters.